 Alternatively, you can buy Filecoin (FIL) using a credit or debit card via the Crypto.com app.
-This is quick and convenient, but more expensive.
+This might be quicker and more convenient, but it works out much more expensive.
 With this, you’ll pay a fixed fee of 2.99% whenever you buy a cryptocurrency using a card and be quoted an exchange rate that is 1% (or more) higher than the real exchange rate.

 Find out more in this quick guide to buying Filecoin (FIL) in the UK.